joehahn/predictive-maintenance-sim/README.md

 ### requirements:

-This demo was written in python v2.7 with these additional python packages also installed: jupyter, matplotlib, numpy, pandas, scikit-learn, and seaborn.
+This simulation was written in python v2.7 and requires these additional python packages: jupyter, matplotlib, numpy, pandas, scikit-learn, and seaborn.
+See my install_notes.txt which describes how I install Anaconda python on my Mac laptop, which is the easiest way to install all required packages.

+After python is installed, set the PYTHON_PATH bash variable to point at your python install, which for me is

+    PYTHON_PATH=./anaconda2/bin

+since I installed Anaconda python within this repo

 ### execute RTF simulatation: